johnbillion/wp_mail/README.md

 Sent when:

-* A user or visitor submits a comment that gets automatically approved
+* A user or visitor submits a comment that gets automatically approved.
+* A user adds a note to a block.
+[Notes are a new feature in WordPress 6.9](https://make.wordpress.org/core/2025/11/15/notes-feature-in-wordpress-6-9/).
 * A comment previously held for moderation gets approved.

 <table>